The Best Truck GPSes: Navigate Roads With Ease

 - $150-$300: There are several, good-quality truck GPS tablets at this price point.
 Many have nice designs, solid mounting systems, and options such as maintenance reminders and complimentary map updates.

-- Above $300: The best truck GPS devices tend to be a little more expensive.
+- $300 and up: The best truck GPS devices tend to be a little more expensive.
 They include a variety of features and nearly everything you need from a premium navigation system.
 One downside is that they may run out of battery life quickly because the extra features can use a lot of power.

 The best truck navigation systems will produce a detailed route, but different systems have different features.
 For example, some include a 3D image of the road and allow you to zoom in for a more detailed look.
 Certain units may also include approved roads for trucks, turn-by-turn directions, and re-routing should you miss a turn.